mrkkrp/markkarpov.com/tutorial/ghc-optimization-and-fusion.md

 implementations we have seen.
 What's the problem?

 Inlining is essential for fusion.
-Notice that `foldr2` is self-recursive, so will not be inlined and it will not be rewritten either (unlike `map2`).
+Notice that `foldr2` is self-recursive, so it will not be inlined, and it will not be rewritten either (unlike `map2`).
-Let's make it non-recursive and inline:
+Let's make it non-recursive and inlineable:

 ```haskell
 foldr2 :: (a -> b -> b) -> b -> [a] -> b